PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Millers River: Seasonal Transitions

 Experienced paddlers access remote sections via kayak or canoe.
 The Millers River Wildlife Management Area offers hiking trails leading to isolated pools rarely fished.
-These hidden gems often hold the river's largest bass.
+These hidden gems often hold the river's largest bass that have never seen a lure.
+Pack light and plan to explore.

 Squannacook River: Wild Trout and Bass